 A ZHAW psychotherapist will join the team of the work integration programme "Lifetime Health", with the aim to improve the integration of young people with mental disorders into the labour market.
 In the study, all of the young people in the programme will receive the intervention, always provided that they are participating in the study voluntarily.
 We anticipate that approximately 60 young people will participate in the study and thus in the intervention.
 The group size for the group module will be limited to max.
 8 participants.
 If the number of participants exceeds this limit, 2 groups will be formed.
-Using selected indicators, resulting changes will be measured at three measurement time points (entering the programme entry, leaving the programme, 6 months after leaving the programme).
+Using selected indicators, resulting changes will be measured at three measurement time points (entering the programme, leaving the programme, 6 months after leaving the programme).
 The group size for the group module will be limited to max.
 8 participants.
 At three measurement time points (entering the programme, leaving the programme, 6 months after leaving the programme) we will use selected indicators to measure what changes have resulted.